Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Weakly Nonlinear Solution

+and, by construction, have zero mean value.
+The case of $c - 1 = \O{\varepsilon}$ was considered in \cite{Khusnutdinova19Book} and so we will only present the derivation for $c - 1 = \O{1}$.
+We will compare the cases in the results section using the derivation in \cite{Khusnutdinova19Book}.

-The focus of this paper is the case when the phase speeds are distinctly different i.e. $c - 1 = \O{1}$.
-In this case the characteristic variables cannot be the same in each layer, and instead we have two distinct pairs of characteristic variables.
-Therefore we look for a weakly-nonlinear solution of the form
+In the case when $c - 1 = \O{1}$ the characteristic variables cannot be the same in each layer, and instead we have two distinct pairs of characteristic variables.
+In what follows we omit tildes and look for a weakly-nonlinear solution of the initial-value problem \eqref{ueqtilde} - \eqref{IC2} of the form